 This can be blamed on hormonal imbalances, poor hygiene, irregular cleansing, using harsh products that are stripping your natural skin barrier, etc.

-As a result of overproduction of sebum, your skin starts “suffocating” and this creates an airless environment that causes the P. acnes bacteria to turn sebum into fatty acids that activate inflammation in nearby skin cells.
+As a result of the overproduction of sebum, your skin starts “suffocating” and this creates an airless environment that causes the C. acnes bacteria to turn sebum into fatty acids that activate inflammation in nearby skin cells.

-Researches from the University of California have found that the fatty acids inhibited by the P.acne bacteria deactivate enzymes that normally act as a “brake” on inflammation.
+Researches from the University of California have found that the fatty acids inhibited by the C.acnes bacteria deactivate enzymes that normally act as a “brake” on inflammation.

 This is where benzoyl peroxide steps on the scene.

-Benzoyl peroxide travels deeper into the layers of your skin to dissolve the build-up of sebum and infuse the hair follicles (pores) with oxygen in order to destroy the airless environment where P. acnes bacteria thrive.
+Benzoyl peroxide travels deeper into the layers of your skin to dissolve the build-up of sebum and infuse the pores with oxygen in order to destroy the airless environment where C. acnes bacteria thrive.